stanford-crfm/levanter/docs/Getting-Started-GPU.md

 #### Install from PyPI

-This is frequently out of date, so we recommend installing from source.
+This package is frequently out of date, so we recommend installing from source.

 ```bash
 pip install levanter
 ```

-### Step 4: WandB login
+### Step 4: WandB Login

 By default, Levanter logs training runs to Weights and Biases.
 You can sign up for a free WandB account at https://wandb.ai/site.

-You can get an API token from [Weights and Biases](https://wandb.ai/authorize) and use it to log in to your WandB account on the command line as follows:
+You can obtain an API token from [Weights and Biases](https://wandb.ai/authorize) and use it to log into your WandB account on the command line as follows:

-To use WandB, you con log in to your WandB account on the command line as follows:
+To use WandB, you can log in to your WandB account on the command line as follows:

 ```bash
 wandb login ${YOUR TOKEN HERE}
 ```

-You can find more information on getting setup with Weights and Biases here: https://wandb.ai/site
+For more information on getting set up with Weights and Biases, visit https://wandb.ai/site.

-If you don't want to use WandB, you can disable it by running:
+If you do not want to use WandB, you can disable it by running:

 ```bash
 wandb offline